 The Public Involvement Plan for Zoning Bylaw Text Amendments explains the City’s public engagement approach to Zoning Bylaw text amendments.

 Public involvement is an important aspect of planning in the City of Edmonton.
-Guided by the City's public involvement initiative and the Council-approved public involvement policy, as well as professional codes of practice, planners involve people in decisions that may affect them.
+Guided by the City's public involvement initiative and the Council-approved public engagement policy, as well as professional codes of practice, planners involve people in decisions that may affect them.